AJie1210/Project-MaskDetection/mask-detection/README.roboflow.txt

 * Resize to 640x640 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
+* Random rotation of between -45 and +45 degrees
-* Random rotation of between -15 and +15 degrees
+* Random brigthness adjustment of between -15 and +15 percent
+* Salt and pepper noise was applied to 0.5 percent of pixels